 A museum dedicated to the works of Fra Angelico, there are beautiful frescoes (by Fra Angelico and his pupil Benozzo Gozzoli) in every cell and a room full of altarpieces, you can usually get in without a long queue.

 Only a few people are allowed in at any one time so advanced booking is usually required.
 The colourful Procession of the Magi by Benozzo Gozzoli is reproduced on postcards and posters all over Florence.
 The painting features members of Florence’s de facto rulers, the Medici family, as the Magi.

 There is too much art to see in a one day visit, choose from a combination of the Museo Civico, the Museo dell’Opera del Duomo, the Piccolomini Library (in the Duomo), the Pinacoteca, the Ospedale dl Santa Maria della Scala.

-Some famous frescoes by Siense painters Simone Martini and Ambrogio Lorenzetti, the latter painter’s depict the effect of good government vs bad government and were particularly relevant as they were in the meeting room of the governing council.
+Some famous frescoes by Siense painters Simone Martini and Ambrogio Lorenzetti, the latter painter’s depiction of the effect of good government vs bad government was particularly relevant as the frescoes are in what was the meeting room of the governing council.